-Let's take an example to see what a water change actually does for your tank:
+Let's take an example to see what a water change does for your tank:

-Let's say that your water tests show that you have 100 ppm of nitrates and 5 ppm of phosphates in your 50 gallon saltwater tank.
-If you perform a 10% (5 gallon) water change, your nitrates will be reduced to 90 ppm and your phosphates will be reduced to 4.5 ppm.
-At the same time, your trace element levels will increase by approximately 10% if your water change uses a standard sea salt mix.
+Let's say that your water tests show that you have 100 ppm of nitrates and 5 ppm of phosphates in your 50-gallon saltwater tank.
+If you perform a 10 percent (five gallons) water change, your nitrates will be reduced to 90 ppm and your phosphates will be reduced to 4.5 ppm.
+At the same time, your trace element levels will increase by approximately 10 percent if your water change uses a standard sea salt mix.
 Partial water changes can also help raise your pH, although a tablespoon of baking soda will do the same thing for a small fraction of the price of a bag of sea salts.

-The documentation included with most chemicals used in aquariums for the treatment of a wide variety of afflictions (Ich, bacterial infections, fungus, etc) usually includes instructions to perform a partial (usually 10% to 20%) water change when the treatment is concluded.
-The logic of a partial water change at this point puzzles a number of people.
-Why would a 100% concentration of a particular medication be a disadvantage after treatment is complete, but a 90% or 80% concentration be acceptable?
+The documentation included with most chemicals used in aquariums for the treatment of a wide variety of afflictions (Ich, bacterial infections, fungus, etc.) usually includes instructions to perform a partial (usually 10 to 20 percent) water change when the treatment is concluded.
+The logic of a partial water change at this point puzzles several people.
+Why would a 100 percent concentration of a particular medication be a disadvantage after treatment is complete, but a 90 or 80 percent concentration be acceptable?

-If your intent is to raise the levels of certain trace elements or to adjust the pH of water, using trace element and/or pH buffering additives may be a better solution than doing a water change.
+If you intend to raise the levels of certain trace elements or to adjust the pH of water, using trace element and/or pH buffering additives may be a better solution than doing a water change.
 Using calcium supplements and trace element additives is an easy and efficient method for keeping your levels at the desired levels.
-Using Nitrate Absorbing Products and Phosphate Removing Products is also an efficient method for keeping these compounds in the acceptable range.
+Using nitrate absorbing products and phosphate removing products is also an efficient method for keeping these compounds in the acceptable range.

 Most medication and water treatment instructions advise you to turn off your protein skimmer while the tank is being treated.
 The reason for this is that foam fractionating removes a lot of materials from your aquarium water, including the medication and water treatment materials.

 Activated carbon filtration can remove a wide variety of materials from aquarium water.
-Carbon filtration will remove not only medications and toxins from your tank water, it will also remove a number of trace elements until the carbon becomes saturated.
+Carbon filtration will remove not only medications and toxins from your tank water, but it will also remove several trace elements until the carbon becomes saturated.

-If you think that water changes are the way to go, you might want to look at the Rapid Nitrate Reduction Water Change Method to help you economize on your sea salt purchases.
+If you think that water changes are the way to go, consider the rapid nitrate reduction water change method to help you economize on your sea salt purchases.

 What do you think?
 Are repetitive water changes the most effective method for reducing toxins and balancing trace elements in your aquarium?
-There are a number of Reef Tank Supplements which do an excellent job of keeping the calcium and trace elements in your tank water at the proper level.
+Several reef tank supplements do an excellent job of keeping the calcium and trace elements in your tank water at the proper level.